Zaxxon709/debridmanager/README.md

 RunScript(script.module.myaccts, action=premiumizeSync)</p>

 <p>AllDebrid<br>
-RunScript(script.module.myaccts, action=alldebridSync)
+RunScript(script.module.myaccts, action=alldebridSync)</p>

 Sync Addons:
-If you decide to install additional supported add-ons you can sync them to your debrid account with one click!</p><br>
+If you decide to install additional supported add-ons you can sync them to your debrid account with one click!<br>